Amazing angel wood carving tutorial

 After you noodle the final shape of your angel wood carving, sketch the feather guidelines on the wings that you will wood burn (photos 22,23).
 I also added diagonal lines with my wood burner (visible in photos 24-28) to make the wings look more like feathers—and to add interest.
 If you don’t have a wood burner, you can (very carefully) make shallow V-cuts.
 Be very careful here not to break the wings.
 Another option is to paint the lines, or leave the wings plain.

-I also used my trusty Colwood detailer wood burner (affiliate link) to create the eye-line and eyelashes, mouth, and to accent all the cuts.
+I also used a wood burner to create the eye-line and eyelashes, mouth, and to accent all the cuts.
 You could also paint these details later—or carve the facial lines with a very sharp detail knife—aand use brown paint to highlight your cuts.
 Be mindful of the wood grain as you carve.
 Tip: carve from one side—stop in the middle—and carve from the other side to avoid splitting the wood.

 Wood is marked for removal on front of wood carved angel19.
 Wood is marked for removal on wing tops